 •Don’t ride the bus after 7pm (we ALWAYS take a taxi if we are out after 7pm)

 •Don’t flaunt your jewelry and valuables

 •Don’t flash your money

-•Don’t let your gringo wife walk anywhere by herself
+•Don’t let your gringo wife walk anywhere by herself at night

 •Don’t expose all of the things in your bags in public view